gmesser/make_password/README.md

 The AWK program includes a function that copies a unique, random character from a source array to a destination array.
 The program uses that function in each of the two password generation steps below.

-First it selects the password characters by choosing unique characters at random from the arrays of candidate lowercase, uppercase, numeric, and special characters.
+First, it selects the password characters by choosing unique characters at random from the arrays of candidate lowercase, uppercase, numeric, and special characters.

 Then it scrambles the password characters by choosing characters at random from the just-chosen array of password characters until all of them have been chosen.

 The result of the two steps is a scrambled string containing unique, random password characters.

-**Note:** Everything depends on the random number generator in the AWK interpreter actually being random.  ***If the default random number seed is always the same, all the runs will generate the same sequence of passwords***.
+**Note:** Everything depends on the random number generator in the AWK interpreter being random.  ***If the default random number seed is always the same, all the runs will generate the same sequence of passwords***.

 If your AWK does not generate random passwords, or you're just AWK-curious, try The One True AWK (https://github.com:onetrueawk/awk.git).
 That one works perfectly.